Meet the 2024

 This was an unusual situation that may not be repeated in the near future.
 But in a very red state and county, we understand that some races are essentially decided in the Republican primaries.
 When there are Democratic contests in the Primary, that presents a difficult choice for York County Democrats.

 Remembering that South Carolina has open primaries (voters don’t declare a party when they register – we are all technically unaffiliated or independent), voters can choose any one party’s ballot in a Primary.
 (Your choice of ballot will be public record.
 Your choice of candidate, of course, remains secret.)
-So, do you choose a Democratic ballot to vote for Democrats in some offices, or a Republican ballot to make the only real choice you’ll have for those offices?
+So, do you choose a Democratic ballot to vote for Democrats in some offices, or a Republican ballot to make the only real choice you’ll have for some offices?

 That, of course, is up to you.